 - Plan your assessments:

-- Designing & Developing Online Assessments eCampus Knowledge Base article
+- Designing & Developing Online Assessments, eCampus Knowledge Base article

 - Write your assessment strategies in your Course Design Plan.